OBOAcademy/obook/docs/lesson/getting-hands-on.md

     - The OBO Academy has a lot of self-paced learning material, if you are inclined to learn how to contribute directly to ontologies.
     - Join Slack channels and email lists.
     - Reduce work for others as much as possible by communicating clearly.
-    - Be positive and generous with gratitude and attribution
+    - Be positive and generous with gratitude and attribution.
     - Promote truly open communication: Create public tickets which can be searched and referred to later.
 - [Principle of Upstream Fixing](../howto/open-science-engineer/#principle-of-upstream-fixing)
     - Report an bugs or errors to the source ontology.